farmera/sare_grant/study_methods.md

 * __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__

 * __Are models based on time-series analysis of acquired imagery predictive of sugarcane's yield potential?__

-Early in the project we experimented with various capture systems (automatically-triggered cameras) and suspension methods using kites and balloons.
-The central challenge of an aerial system based on wind alone is variability in the control of height and nadir positioning of the camera.
-Wind can impact the performance of a balloon during flight.
-Additional factors to consider are payload weight and total flight time.

 [Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
 In [Section 5]() we will consider in greater detail how